Hyperparathyroidism: Secondary

 Secondary hyperparathyroidism is due to physiological (i.e. appropriate) secretion of parathyroid hormone (PTH) by the parathyroid glands in response to hypocalcemia (low blood calcium levels).
 The most common causes are vitamin D deficiency (caused by lack of sunlight, diet or malabsorption) and chronic kidney failure.
+Vitamin D deficiency can result from malabsorption or decreased vitamin D intake such as with gastric bypass, small bowel disease, pancreatic disease, and dietary causes.
+Other causes include decreased skin synthesis of vitamin D such as decreased exposure to sunlight and skin disorders.
+Insufficient vitamin D synthesis such as defective 25-hydroxylation, 1-alpha hydroxylase, and 1-alpha 25-hydroxylation can also contribute to vitamin D deficiency.

 Lack of vitamin D leads to reduced calcium absorption by the intestine leading to hypocalcemia and increased parathyroid hormone secretion.
 This increases bone resorption.
 In chronic kidney failure the problem is more specifically failure to convert vitamin D to its active form in the kidney.
 The bone disease in secondary hyperparathyroidism caused by kidney failure is termed renal osteodystrophy.

 Tertiary

 Tertiary hyperparathyroidism is seen in those with long-term secondary hyperparathyroidism, which eventually leads to hyperplasia of the parathyroid glands and a loss of response to serum calcium levels.
 This disorder is most often seen in patients with end-stage kidney disease and is an autonomous activity.
+Patients with late-stage kidney disease have an increased likelihood of developing tertiary hyperparathyroidism if not promptly corrected.
+In patients with late-stage kidney disease phosphate levels are elevated which directly affects the parathyroid glands and increases PTH production.
+Additionally, studies have shown that even in the absence of secondary hyperparathyroidism, those with X-Linked hypophosphatemia rickets who are on phosphate treatment are more susceptible to developing tertiary hyperparathyroidism.